huggingface/blog/agents.md

 - `Toolbox`: It's a set of tools that are provided to an agent as resources to solve a particular task.
 For performance reasons, tools in a toolbox are already instantiated and ready to go.
 This is because some tools take time to initialize, so it’s usually better to re-use an existing toolbox and just swap one tool, rather than re-building a set of tools from scratch at each agent initialization.
 - `CodeAgent`: a very simple agent that generates its actions as one single blob of Python code.
 It will not be able to iterate on previous observations.
 - `ReactAgent`: ReAct agents follow a cycle of Thought ⇒ Action ⇒ Observation until they’ve solve the task.
 We propose two classes of ReactAgent:
-    - `ReactCodeAgent` generates its actions as code blobs.
+    - `ReactCodeAgent` generates its actions as python blobs.
     - `ReactJsonAgent` generates its actions as JSON blobs.

 Check out [the documentation](https://huggingface.co/docs/transformers/en/main_classes/agent) to learn how to use each component!